vimana-cloud/vimana/docs/internal-overview.md

 # Overview

-Actio is organized into independent zones, each corresponding to a Kubernetes cluster.
+Actio is organized into isolated zones, each corresponding to a single Kubernetes cluster.
 For example, `aws/us-east-1-bos-1a`
 would run exclusively in AWS' `us-east-1-bos-1a` zone, while `gcp/us-east1-a` would run exclusively in GCP's `us-east1-a` zone.

+W

 Zones are grouped into regions.
-For instance, `multi/us-east`
+For instance, `all/us-east`
 may include clusters in any of AWS, GCP, or Azure's zones in the eastern US.
 Most regions are multi-cloud.

+Domains organize services into groups.
-Each user is associated with an Actio account, and each account can belong to one or more domains.
+Each user account can belong to zero or more domains.
-Domains are units of customer organization, defining TODO
+These groups are meant to be small.

 A customer could deploy to a region, but may deploy to a specific cluster, such as to optimize latency to a database in a known location.

-## Clusters
+## Zones

-Each cluster comprises 3 components:
+Each cluster (zone) comprises 4 components:

 - **Ingress** nodes receive requests from external clients.
-  They communicate with the *controller* to route traffic to the *work* servers.
+  They communicate with the *control* nodes to route traffic to the *work* nodes.
-- **Controller** nodes act as the control plane.
+- **Control** nodes serve the control plane;
+  the K8s API, and other zone administration.
-- **Work** nodes serve the business logic.
+- **Work** nodes serve hosted services to external clients (via *ingress*).
+- **DNS** servers manage the

 ## Regions